kinojms/obsidian-notes/CSOPESY/BOOK - Operating Systems.md

 Basically: **IRL** monitors for signals -> signal sent by CPU -> IRL **reads** the number on the signal and jumps to **IHR** -> **Starts** **execution** of interrupts

+This mechanism just enables the CPU to respond to an asynchronous event, like when a device controller becomes ready for service.

+In a modern OS, though, we need a more sophisticated interrupt-handling features: